 Make one tube for each CRISPR experiment you want to conduct and store them for 4ºC (39ºF) in the refrigerator if you want to conduct your experiment in a day or two.
 It is more advisable to plan one experiment at a time as this will you more opportunities to perform your experiment with more caution and for a number of times.
 You can also make two or three tubes to perform a single experiment.

 - Guide RNA (gRNA)

 - Template DNA

-This is the most important part of CRISPR and serves at its engine.
-Its job is to bind together gRNA and also targets the gene for editing.
+This is the most important part of CRISPR and serves as its engine.
+Its job is to bind together gRNA and also target the gene for editing.
 Cas9 protein cuts the DNA when a gene match is found.
 The cell in return tries to repair the DNA.Cas9 doesn’t edit the gene in reality rather it tricks the cell into doing it.

 Guide RNA (gRNA)

 The gRNA is composed of CRISPR RNA (tracrRNA) and the CRISPR RNA (crRNA) and connected by a small nucleotide linker.
 You can also use these separately for the experiment, but it is better to use the available gRNA.

 The gRNA serves two functions.
 Its TracrRNA binds to Cas9 protein crRNA whereas, crRNA matches the DNA in the genome that we want to edit.
 It helps Cas9 protein to recognize the gene to cut.